kingsley-devy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * 9. duplicate_last_line: duplicate last line

 * 10. 10-no_more_js: deletes all the regular files with a .js extension in the current dir and all subfolders

+* 11. 11-directories: counts the number of directories and sub dierctories in the current directory